 Calculating how many planks are required is part of the planning process, but if your fence is 1.8 meters high and you use 1.8 x 14.5cm wide planks with spacings of 7cm apart, you'll have to have 5 planks per meter in front, and 4 planks per meter at the back.
 This means you'll need a total of 9 planks for every meter of fence.

-If your fence is 12 meters in length, you'll need 9x12 planks to meet your requirements on a vertical scale.
+If your fence is 12 meters long, you'll need 9x12 planks to meet your requirements on a vertical scale.
 This equals 10 vertical planks that are 1.8m in height each.

 For the horizontal cross beams, you'll need 3 planks each of 4 meters per top, middle and bottom section.
 A 12-meter-long fence will comprise of 3 sections, making a total of 9 horizontal planks of 4 meters each required.